Graduate nursing and midwifery program

 And while you’re kickstarting your career you can explore everything North Queensland has to offer.
 From sunny beaches and tropical rainforests to rolling pastoral country in the Aussie Outback, north Queensland has it all.

 The first step in your health career, is here.

-What is the graduate nurse and midwifery program?
+What is the graduate nursing and midwifery program?

-Our program provides a unique opportunity where you will be able to realise your career aspirations and develop clinical knowledge skills within the clinical setting.
-You will be supported in the clinical setting to consolidate clinical confidence and competence, critical thinking, and decision-making skills within dynamic clinical settings.
+It provides recent graduates with a unique opportunity to experience different areas of clinical practice to explore their career aspirations and develop knowledge and skills within the clinical setting.
+Graduates are supported throughout the program to ensure they gain confidence and competence in practice and can rely on their critical thinking and decision-making skills in dynamic clinical settings.

 Where would I be placed?

 Graduate positions are available across the Townsville Hospital and Health Service including at Townsville University Hospital and in all our community, primary health, rural and aged care facilities.

 There are graduate positions available in many areas including medical, surgical, emergency, critical care, midwifery and specialist areas like paediatrics and neonatal.

 Graduate nurses will be placed in a clinical area and have the opportunity to undertake clinical rotations in a specialty area to expand and develop their knowledge and skills.

 Graduate nurses and midwives are supported by a dedicated team who will be by their side as they take the first steps of their careers.